Jeffkrop/Looking-at-h1b-visa/H1B.md

 ![Caption for the picture.](H1B-Application-Process.png)

-This data set is from the website Kaggle.com that being said the data may not be 100 percent correct.
+This dataset is from the website Kaggle.com that being said the data may not be 100 percent correct.
 Reading the forums on the kaggle website one field I and other found challenging is what does certified- withdrawn, withdrawn , certified and certified withdrawn mean?
 The metadata says

 **"The CASE\_STATUS field denotes the status of the application after LCA processing.
 Certified applications are filed with USCIS for H-1B approval.
 CASE\_STATUS: CERTIFIED does not mean the applicant got his/her H-1B visa approved, it just means that he/she is eligible to file an H-1B"**